RoAnnC1/developer.concur.com/src/api-guides/enterprise-app-overview.markdown

 Log the SAP Concur Correlation ID of each API transaction that generates an error.
 This will enable you to include this ID value when submitting a Support ticket.
 Our Support team will then find that corresponding value in our logs.
 This process will expedite Support ticket resolution.

-## Partner Includes the Company Info API in their app
+## Partner Includes the Company Info API in Their App

 Benefits of the SAP Concur Company Info API: